-The Company has not engaged an investor relations consultant at this time.
+The Company has engaged Flying V Group, Inc as our investor relations consultant.

 6. Any other advisor(s) that assisted, advised, prepared or provided information with respect to this disclosure statement.

 Item 16.
 Management's Discussion and Analysis or Plan of Operation.